 If, sadly, you also fail to update your machine to the latest Mac OS, try the combo update.

 A combo update can be considered the combined update of the same major version.
-It contains all the changes between the original major version and the release you prepare to update to.
+It contains all the changes between the original major version and the release you are preparing to update to.
 For example, you can jump the macOS version from macOS 11.0.1 to macOS 11.3, skipping macOS 11.1 and macOS 11.2.

 When there are some bugs in certain software updates, you may not update your MacBook Pro easily and fast.
 So, you can try to combo update your Mac.